ashraf-kabir/travel-agency/README.md

   2. then clone the repo to your htdocs folder and visit using this URL on your localhost http://localhost/travel-agency/
   3. then import the sql (which is inside the sql directory) file on phpmyadmin

+### Create db.php file inside includes folder and paste from db.php.example file and then update your database credentials.

 to access admin panel:
 http://localhost/travel-agency/admin_area/